-So you had a stay in bed kind of day yesterday.
+So you had a stay-in-bed kind of day yesterday.
 You felt overwhelmed, inflicted by a heavy feeling that is often described as dread.
-And like that of someone drowning, you went weak, let go and stopped fighting.
+And like someone drowning, you went weak, let go and stopped fighting.
 Even though you desperately wanted to fight on, you were just too exhausted to do so.

-Thankfully, despite my fears, I can say with 100% certainty that I have never once remained trapped in the darkest recesses of my mind; its this time and tested truth that I take great comfort in.
+Thankfully, despite my fears, I can say with 100% certainty that I have never once remained trapped in the darkest recesses of my mind.
+It’s this time-tested truth that I take great comfort in.
 All it takes is a constant reminder to “ride it out.”

 Waking up this morning, you felt wonderful and refreshed and without an ounce of mental pain to contend with.
-You think to yourself, “Today is your day.”
+You think to yourself “Today is your day.”
 Already, you’re off to a wonderful start.
 With that said, it can be useful to keep in mind that you may not be 100% well for the entire day.
-And that’s ok; you can however, choose where you put your energy so that you can have the greatest amount of success.
+And that’s okay.
+You can, however, choose where you put your energy so that you can have the greatest amount of success.

-For me, anxiety, feels the same.
-Whether it’s “normally produced” or spawn by my mental health conditions.
+For me, anxiety, feels the same – whether it’s “normally produced” or spawned by my mental health conditions.
 Regardless, it can be important to determine the source.
-While I know this isn’t always possible, it can help in those scenarios where you know it’s origins.
+While I know this isn’t always possible, it can help in those scenarios where you know its origins.

 How?
 Well, therapy can be a great tool to help one determine what they are facing.
 To be more specific, a type of therapy called cognitive behavioural therapy can help bring angst to the fore of the mind so you can “think” your way through what factors are causing it to spike.

 If we are able to conquer the feelings produced by anxiety and other mental illnesses, then we increase our odds of getting to its epicentre.
-In other words, if you’re about to go on stage for a spelling Bee and your anxiety is high, this is considered normal.
-In such a case, the more you go on stage, the better odds of helping to minimize your fear in future.
-Remember, stage fright can be disorder driven but for many, it’s simply a bad case of the jitters.
+In other words, if you’re about to go on stage for a spelling-bee and your anxiety is high, this is considered normal.
+In such a case, the more you go on stage, the better the odds of helping to minimize your fear in future.
+Remember, stage fright can be disorder-driven but for many, it’s simply a bad case of the jitters.
 Regardless, it is common to be anxious in the scenario.

 So, let today be your day.
 Make it so by acknowledging what is causing your anxiety.
 Furthermore, work on the skills you are learning in therapy to help you cope.
 It will liberate you so that you can have more good days than bad.